 I guess with some luck he could find a flat with laundry facilities as well.
 Then there is no need to stay close to home at all.
 What am I going to do with all my time without my son to cook and clean for?
 Not to worry my list is long!
 Mostly yoga, reading and travel related.
-Further, Angelina is still home after him for another two year so I can always dote on her more although she hates it.
+Further, Angelina is still home for another two years so I can always dote on her more although she hates it.
 Well I will just tell her that we all need to make sacrifices.

 On another note, I cannot believe it is the end of February.
 After the endless summer months, long days, warm nights realizing it is the middle of winter is quite a rude awakening.
 I was in winter denial.
-To confuse me further, we had a 17° Saturday this last week which makes me wonder how very screwed up our planet is from global warming, pollution or whatever the cause.
+To confuse me further, we had a 17° Saturday this last weekend which makes me wonder how very screwed up our planet is from global warming, pollution or whatever the cause.
 I was shocked to find the buds on my marigold tree pushing through their casings to make growth in that one very weird day.
 Little crocuses popped through the soil, and my fig tree grew inches in hours.
 Everything struggling to survive, waking up thinking it was spring.
 Hopefully the rain stays and winter does not return to freeze the new growth.
 Miniature figs appeared on those same branches by Sunday morning; at the ends of branches that were not yet pruned back.
 I can only hope my beautiful tree doesn’t die because we still need to cut it right back.
 It would be a shame to ruin the tree just because the world cannot decide what time it is.

 Lastly I am still thinking about home.
 After so many years away I wonder if it is still there; you know those things that makes Canada mine.
 Or is it just someone else’s now.
 Either way I need to find out.
 The first thing I will buy is seasoning salt to bring back, plus I plan to eat my body weight in cottage cheese, tofu and pot stickers!
 I will need to hit a Tim Horton’s for a breakfast biscuit and coffee to go and walk along Crescent beach for a few hours one morning.
 I love watching the eagles in the trees and the waves lapping the shores.
 Over by the bird sanctuary you can sometimes spot the spotted owls.
 So very pretty.